rayct/zet/README.md

 # Zettelkasten for Turner, Raymond C.
 (rwxray)

-Your text looks great!
-Just a few minor suggestions for improvement:

 "This is where I dump my knowledge as it happens, all my zettels ('slips' or notes) about almost anything and everything.
 The idea is rather simple, really, and very powerful.